Four taken into custody after lengthy police pursuit through Baton Rouge

 BATON ROUGE - A lengthy police chase wound its way through residential and commercial areas of Baton Rouge Mid City, Ardenwood, Jefferson and College Drive areas Wednesday.

-The chase began after the driver refused to stop for police earlier that afternoon.
+The chase began after the driver of what appeared to be a stolen vehicle refused to stop for police earlier that afternoon.

 A doorbell camera captured a portion of the chase around 5:30 Wednesday evening as it made its way through a neighborhood off Winbourne Avenue.
 Nearly a dozen police vehicles were seen trailing behind the vehicle.

+Click here to see video of the suspects being taken into custody

-The chase started somewhere near Airline Highway and Siegen on a service road and ended up at an apartment complex on Sherwood Common Boulevard.
+The chase started somewhere near Airline Highway and Siegen on a service road and ended around 6:30 p.m. at an apartment complex on Sherwood Common Boulevard.
 Police said four people were taken into custody.